jaybutera/PyANN/README.md

 =====

 An execution of a generic artificial neural network written in Python2.7.
-Analytics plotting is done in d3.js.
-The goal of the project is to help understand the process of learning through continous epochs in an artificial neural network.
+Analytics plotting and visualization is done in d3.js.
+The goal of the project is to help understand the how ANNs work, and the effect of varying topologies for learning through continous epochs in an artificial neural network.

 ###Methods of supervised learning:
 - Backpropagation

 ###Goals:
-- Support for both feed-forward and recurrent networks
+- [ ] Fully generic network with variable number of input nodes, output nodes, and layers.
+- [ ] Interactive and visual network topology building and modification mode.
-- Browswr visualization of neural network topology and learning ouptput in action
+- [ ] Visualization of neural network learning ouptput on specified data set.
-- Neuroevolution algorithm implementations
-- Access state vector at any point (pickled)
+- [ ] Access state vector at any point (pickled).

 ###Dependencies
+# Soon to be removed
 - Matplotlib

 Perform the following command to use the dependencies file.